Anton-ai111/DDos-HAT/README.md

 # DDos-HAT
 DDos-HAT made by Anton Hrlić and Marko Č
-## What is RedDDoS Tool?
+## What is DDoS-HAT Tool?
 ```diff
 !
 This is the best tool for DDoS attacks on github.
 ```

- _RedDDoS Tool_ is a tool for DDoS attacks.
+ _DDoS-HAT Tool_ is a tool for DDoS attacks.
 You can test networks/servers/any other devices with it.

 ## How it Works?
  It sends continuous packets to the target.
 This attack is known as _DDoS attack_.